-In Hiroshima Graph – Rabbits Abandon Their Children, Yoshikatsu Fujii put his focus on Okunoshima, Hiroshima Pref..
-72 years after WWII, Okunoshima, also known as “Rabbit Island”, has become a peaceful and enjoyable resort destination, but its history as Poison Gas Island during WWII is somehow concealed purposely.
-The works, flashbacking constantly among the ordinary island scenes, the archival images and text as poison gas production evidence, tried to pass on the truth about an almost forgotten criminal history.
+In Hiroshima Graph – Rabbits Abandon Their Children, Yoshikatsu Fujii put his focus on Okunoshima, Hiroshima Prefecture.
+72 years after World War II.
+Okunoshima, also known as “Rabbit Island,” is now a peaceful and enjoyable resort destination, but its years under the name “Poison Gas Island” during World War II is rest just under the surface.
+The works - flashing back to ordinary island scenes, weaving in the archival images and text as poison gas production evidence - try to pass on the truth about an almost forgotten history of suffering.

-“Phantom pain” does not lead to death necessarily, but reminds of the once-existed absence and the survival remains through the anguish ceaselessly.
-“Phantom pain” can only be mitigated or suspended to some extent, but hard to be cured completely.
-Facing up to it, nevertheless, may be the first step to understand and to heal.
+Phantom pain does not lead to death necessarily but reminds the afflicted of the absence of what was once there and what it means to persevere through anguish.
+Phantom pain can be mitigated or suspended, but it is difficult to cure it completely.
+Facing up to it, nevertheless, may be the first step towards healing and understanding.